-And it’s a fact, that low thyroid levels makes for low testosterone levels in many men.
+It’s a fact, that low thyroid levels makes for low testosterone levels in many men.
 This is a very thorough article from 2004 by A.W.
 Meikle, on not just thyroid levels and testosterone, but growth hormone as well.
-The interrelationsships between thyroid dysfunction and hypogonadism in men and boys.
-In this study one sees a clear cut relationsship between hypo and Low T. As you see from these graphs:
+The interrelationship between thyroid dysfunction and hypogonadism in men and boys.
+In this study one sees a clear cut relationship between hypo and Low T:

-As you can see, the free testosterone levelis lower in those with an untreated thyroid condition than those being treated.
+As you can see, the free testosterone levels are lower in those with an untreated thyroid condition than those being treated.
 In figur 2, the untreated have only 45 pg/ml.
 Everything under 50 is too low.
-The reference rnage is 50-224 pg/ml.
+The reference range is 50-224 pg/ml.
 Here the testosterone increases to 90 pg/ml after 30 days on thyroid medication.
-But what you also see, is that SHBG increases with both dosage of T4 and T3 medicine.
+But what you also see, is that SHBG increases with both T4 and T3 medicine.
 And that is not very good, as SHBG binds the testosterone so there will be less free T for the cells to use.

 That is good news.
 It was only erectile function that was studied.
 We don’t know if the thyroid sick had equally high libido.
 I believe many of us just don’t have the energy.